 The main causes of pipe corrosion are:

-- • Electrochemical causes, such as improper grounding of electrical appliances to the copper piping.
+- Electrochemical causes, such as the improper grounding of electrical appliances to the copper piping.

-- • High velocity of water, relative to size of piping, causing hydraulic wear on the piping, for instance a recirculating hot water system with a pump driving the water through pipes that are too small in diameter.
+- The high velocity of water, relative to the size of piping, causing hydraulic wear on the piping, for instance, a recirculating hot water system with a pump driving the water through pipes that are too small in diameter.

-- • Poor plumbing installation practices, including not cleaning or de-burring the pipe properly and the use of excessive flux in soldereing the pipe fittings.
+- Poor plumbing installation practices, including not cleaning or de-burring the pipe properly and the use of excessive flux in soldering the pipe fittings.

 What can be done?